-- 9.1 Anyone in possession of Relevant Information, which has not been made publicly available, in respect of a particular syndicate is prohibited from participating in an auction in respect of that syndicate.
-An Issuer in this position is unable to act as an Issuer for anybody in respect of capacity on the relevant syndicate. - 9.2 Relevant Information for auction purposes is defined in Auction Rule 19(8) as being, in relation to a syndicate, information which could reasonably be expected to influence the decision of any person whether to become or remain a member of that syndicate, or to increase or reduce his participation in that syndicate.
+- 9.1 Anyone in possession of Relevant Information, which has not been made publicly available, in respect of a particular syndicate is prohibited from participating in an auction, or from entering into a bilateral arrangement, in respect of that syndicate.
+An Issuer in this position is unable to act as an Issuer for anybody in respect of capacity on the relevant syndicate. - 9.2 Relevant Information for auction purposes is defined in Auction Rule 20(9) as being, in relation to a syndicate, information which could reasonably be expected to influence the decision of any person whether to become or remain a member of that syndicate, or to increase or reduce his participation in that syndicate.
 That rule also lists some specific examples of such information.
-Issuers and auction participants need to make a judgement in each case whether particular information is Relevant Information. - 9.3 In the context of capacity offers, those involved in any negotiations which are not public knowledge will be in possession of Relevant Information. - 9.4 Auction Rule 19(4) imposes an obligation on managing agents to disclose Relevant Information promptly to the members of their syndicate.
-In addition an electronic version of the disclosure must be sent to the Auction Office via email, to the following mailbox: - lloyds-auctionoffice@lloyds.com that period (see 9.4and 10.1).
-Auction Newsletters are an appropriate medium for disclosing some Relevant Information.
-However Auction Newsletters should not normally be used on its own as a substitute for other more 'traditional' methods e.g., direct notification to members' agents or press releases.
+Issuers and auction participants need to make a judgement in each case whether particular information is Relevant Information. - 9.3 Information that relates to a party entering into, or considering entering into, a bilateral arrangement and any information about the details of a proposed bilateral arrangement shall not in itself be considered to be relevant information.
+This section 9 does not affect or limit the obligation on Issuers to disclose Relevant Information in accordance with Rule 20(4) of the Auction Rules. - 9.4 In the context of capacity offers, those involved in any negotiations which are not public knowledge will be in possession of Relevant Information. - 9.5 Auction Rule 20(4) imposes an obligation on managing agents to disclose Relevant Information promptly to the members of their syndicate.
+In addition an electronic version of the disclosure must be sent to the Auction Office via email, to the following mailbox: - lloyds-auctionoffice@lloyds.com

 The Auction Office will arrange for all disclosures to be posted to lloyds.com within three hours of receipt.
-Disclosures will be posted in their original form (i.e., unedited by the Auction Office).
+Disclosures will be posted in their original form (i.e. unedited by the Auction Office).

-9.5 Auction Newsletters are published during the auction season and are designed to draw the market's attention to disclosures and announcements that are made during
+- 9.6 Auction News, the newsletter published during the auction season, is designed to draw the market's attention to disclosures and announcements that are made during that period (see 9.5 and 10.1).
+Auction News is an appropriate medium for disclosing some Relevant Information.
+However Auction News should not normally be used on its own as a substitute for other more 'traditional' methods e.g. direct notification to members' agents or press releases. - 9.7 The Auction Office will accept disclosures up to noon on the penultimate working day before an auction starts.
+For example, if an auction is due to commence on a Wednesday, the Auction Office will accept disclosures up to noon on the preceding Monday.
+If, however, a disclosure is to be listed in a regular Monday Newsletter, then the Auction Office needs to be in receipt of the disclosure by 5pm on the Friday of the week preceding an auction.

-- 9.6 The Auction Office will accept disclosures up to noon on the penultimate working day before an auction starts.
-For example, if an auction is due to commence on a Tuesday, the Auction Office will accept disclosures up to noon on the preceding Friday.
-If, however, a disclosure is to be listed in a scheduled Auction Newsletter, then the Auction Office needs to be in receipt of the disclosure by 5pm on the day preceding the publication of that newsletter (and that submission day shall be at least three working days before the first day of the relevant auction). - 9.7 The ability to leave a bid to roll forward into the next auction is an administrative convenience.
+9.8 The ability to leave a bid to roll forward into the next auction is an administrative convenience.
 When an Issuer considers the bids to be entered into a particular auction, any bids that have rolled forward should be considered too and the decision taken whether they should, in effect, be re-entered into the auction.
 If possession of Relevant Information would preclude the submission of a fresh bid then any bids that have rolled forward from previous auctions must be withdrawn.